demba/testrepo/README.md

 ## checkout on a `file`

 When one checks out a file from a previous commit, the file replaces its counterpart in and is put in the staging area.
 This means that one can modify the file, `git add` and `git commit` to record any changes as part of the project history.
-To discard any changes, one must `git reset` and checkout a fresh version from `master`.
+To discard any changes, one must `git reset` and checkout a fresh version from `master`, or do a `git reset --hard`.

 ## using checkout on a `file` with `reset`